 Forget style, think colour

-There are so many stylish websites out there it’s easy to think a CTA should also be somewhat stylish and colour-coordinated.
-Not so, forget those Dulux colour-match adverts, bright orange, bright green, bright red, bright blue - if they stand out, they will be noticed and really, you just want to be noticed don’t you?
+Button colours are far less important than you think they are.
+Just get noticed.
+There are so many aesthetic websites out there it’s easy to think a CTA needs to be professionally designed, styled, and colour-coordinated to be effective.
+Not so.
+Forget those Dulux colour-match adverts, bright orange, bright green, bright red, bright blue.
+If the CTAs stand out, they'll be noticed and really, you just want to be noticed, don’t you?

 Big is beautiful